kilmajster/ngrok-spring-boot-starter/README.md

 compile('io.github.createam-labs:ngrok-spring-boot-starter:0.1a')

 ````
-- alternative solution (works before release to maven central repository).
+- alternative solution - will do the trick before releasing this starter to the maven central repository).
 Open terminal and do the following:
 ```bash
 $ git clone https://github.com/createam-labs/ngrok-spring-boot-starter.git